Vaibhavs10/insanely-fast-whisper/README.md

                         Use Flash Attention 2.
 Read the FAQs to see how to install FA2 correctly. (default: False) --timestamp {chunk,word}
-                        Whisper supports both chunked as well as word level timestamps. (default: chunk)
+                        Whisper supports both chunked as well as word level timestamps. (default: chunk) --hf_token
+                        Provide a hf.co/settings/token for Pyannote.audio to diarise the audio clips
 ```

 ## Frequently Asked Questions